 Whether your goal is to self-publish or traditionally publish, line editing helps strengthen your story and ensures that your unique voice shines.
 It enables you to gain clarity about your writing skills—your strengths and weaknesses—providing you with new insights to use when crafting future manuscripts.

 But what is line editing, exactly?
 Is it something you can do yourself, or do you need to pay someone?
 Today we will go over all the details of line editing so you can achieve a beautifully polished book.

 What is Line Editing?

-Line editing focuses on how you are communicating your ideas by analyzing the construction of your writing closely, usually line-by-line.
+Line editing is a form of editing that focuses closely on your writing line-by-line.
+A line editor will examine how you are communicating your ideas by deeply analyzing the construction of your writing.

 Some questions that line editing focuses on are: